-It can seem impossible to forgive your ex-wife, but it can be done.
+It can seem impossible to forgive your ex-wife, but it can be done and it will help you stay connected to your kids.
 One Play of the Day subscriber writes, “I forgave her, but it took me a whole year and I had to forgive her in small sums over the 12 months.
 I paid those sums whenever I spoke to her and kept myself from rehashing the past.
 I paid them whenever I saw her with another man and refused self-pity.
 I paid them whenever I praised her to others when I really wanted to slice away her reputation.
 Those were the payments – but she never knew about them.
 However, I never knew her payments, but I know she made them.
 I can tell.”

 Bitterness always eats its possessor.
 Resolve to make small payments of mercy.
 You and your children will be better for it.
 Though you are no longer married to your ex, you are always your children’s father.
 Here are 10 ways to stay connected to your kids after divorce.